TEAS practice test updated for ATI TEAS 7 (2023 TEAS exam)

 - You are also allowed to have one break during the exam.
 Typically, this is after the math section.
 When you take your practice exam, try to only allow yourself one 10-minute break.

 Of course, it’s best to go into the test confident and prepared.
 Read more about how to pass the TEAS.

 Need online TEAS exam prep?
 Check out the Prenursing Smarter Online Teas Prep Program.

-- 1000+ TEAS practice questions, including quiz question banks and two full TEAS practice tests
+- 1000+ TEAS practice questions, including quiz question banks and 5 full TEAS practice tests

 - 11+ hours of video lessons that cover the most important TEAS topics for each section